whisperglen/perftesthelpers_idtech3/README.md

 -lerpmeshvertexes<br>
 -projectdlighttexture<br>

-These results are from a destop with an i7-7700.
+These results are from a desktop with an i7-7700.
 When running on a laptop i7-6500u the SSE code performs a little better.

-Results:<br>
+Results (lower than 1.0 is an improvement):<br>
 | function          |  x86   |  x64   | x64/x86|
 | :---------------- | :----: | :----: | :----: |
 | rsqrt_math        |  1     | 1      | 0.67   |